creationix/howtonode.org/articles/do-it-fast.markdown

 ## Using with node libraries

 Do has a super nifty `Do.convert` function that takes a library and converts it to use Do style continuables.
-For example, if you wanted to use `fs.fileRead` and `fs.fileWrite`, then you would do this:
+For example, if you wanted to use `fs.readFile` and `fs.writeFile`, then you would do this:

     var fs = Do.convert(require('fs'), ['readFile', 'writeFile']);